aaronjasso/Femap---Create-Line-Normal-to-Surface/README.md

 ---
 ### Overview
-The program adds a feature that is missing but sorely needed in Femap: The ability to create a line normal to a surface.
+The program adds a feature that is missing but sorely needed in Femap: The ability to create a line normal to a surface at a user-defined point.
 The program enables surface normal arrows so the user can choose which side of the surface to create the normal.
 A length can also be entered if the default length of 1 is not wanted.
-The user then selects a surface and a number of points, and the normal is created at each of the points.
+The user then selects a surface and a number of points, and a normal is created at each of the points.

 ### Detailed Instructions
 The initial dialog box is shown below.